 The project is a field demonstration for Warm Mix Asphalt.
+This project utilized an additive to give the asphalt its WMA properties.
+Future evaluations could compare this section with other pavements that utilized other WMA technologies.
+The rapid adoption of WMA by many states across the country has been accompanied by some concerns on durability.
+One concern is that WMA may be more susceptible to moisture damage (stripping).
+The evaluation of this project should include observations to determine if moisture deterioration is a problem or not.
 This project, along with other MaineDOT WMA projects will be monitored over a five year period for pavement performance.
 Work shall include field visits and observations of distresses, analysis of rut and ride data from the ARAN and if needed subsurface investigations (coring, FWD, etc.) should the pavements have premature failure.
+An interim report will be prepared after two years service and final report after five years.
+Some wheel path scour is visible on this test project, nevertheless, the performance of this WMA pavement is comparable with conventional HMA pavement.